core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A client can use the unicast cancellation methods of {{Section 3.6 of RFC7641}} and stop the ongoing observation of a particular resource on members of a CoAP group.
 This can be used to remove specific observed servers, or even all servers in the CoAP group (using serial unicast to each known group member).
 In addition, a client MAY explicitly deregister from all those servers at once, by sending a group/multicast GET or FETCH request that includes the Token value of the observation to be canceled and includes an Observe Option with the value set to 1 (deregister).
 In case not all the servers in the CoAP group received this deregistration request, either the unicast cancellation methods can be used at a later point in time or the group/multicast deregistration request MAY be repeated upon receiving another observe response from a server.

 For observing at servers that are members of a CoAP group through a CoAP-to-CoAP proxy, the limitations stated in {{sec-proxy}} apply.
-The method defined in {{I-D.tiloca-core-groupcomm-proxy}} enables group communication including resource observation through proxies and addresses those limitations.
+The method defined in {{I-D.ietf-core-groupcomm-proxy}} enables group communication including resource observation through proxies and addresses those limitations.

 ## Block-Wise Transfer ## {#sec-block-wise}